meta-kore/printf/README.md

-The printf project is a collaboration between Benita Onwubaya and Jones Mereu to implement a function "_printf" that imitates the "printf" command in the C stdio.h library.
+The printf project is a collaboration between Benita Onwubuya and Jones Mereu to implement a function "_printf" that imitates the "printf" command in the C stdio.h library.
 It contains some of the basic features and functions found in the Linux manual 3 of "printf".